NPR Privacy Notice for EU Users

 - To lodge a complaint with a supervisory authority.

-You may exercise these rights by contacting NPR at privacy @npr.org, providing the email address you used to register with NPR, and stating your specific request in writing.
+You may exercise these rights by contacting NPR at email@example.com, providing the email address you used to register with NPR, and stating your specific request in writing.
 NPR reserves the right to verify your identity and confirm your right to the information.
-The following options are also available:

 - To withdraw consent for collection of precise device location, you may access the privacy settings of your mobile device and/or the settings of the NPR mobile application.